Ripley Under Ground: Reception

+In the New York Times, Allen J. Hubin wrote that Highsmith's "portrayal of the police of two nations as louts eager to be flummoxed by her non‐hero's transparent machinations leaves me blank with incredulity."

+Ian Hamilton felt the title character possessed "the relaxed panache of a contented psychopath as if Ripley's real inheritance from Dickie Greenleaf was not normality but the confidence to nourish and exercise abnormality".

+H. R. F. Keating points to Tom's murder of Murchison as emblematic of situational ethics.
+One scholar calls Tom Ripley a "moral Typhoid Mary...a malignant influence on anyone sucked into his orbit..."
+Amid a broader discussion of Ripley as Highsmith's sinthome, Fiona Peters points to the murder of Murchison as most emblematic of the villain's ethos.
+Ripley is desperate to make Murchison understand his worldview, but when he cannot, Ripley feels forced to kill him.

 According to Michael Dirda, Ripley Under Ground considers authenticity, and the difference between appearance and reality.
 As Ripley admires a pair of Derwatt paintings on his walls, he actually comes to prefer the forgery over the genuine artwork.
 Dirda notes, "Fakery, though, suffuses every page of Ripley Under Ground.
 Tom pretends to be Derwatt.
 Murchison appears to catch a plane at Orly.
 An effigy of Bernard is found hanging by its neck.
 A supposedly dead man rises from his grave.
 Bernard is haunted by what seems a ghost.
 In this counterfeit world only the pragmatic Tom thrives, for he alone recognizes that there is no distinction that matters between what is real and what is only apparently real."